WayneChen2021/dex_capital_efficiency/README.md

 These are the results represented as box and whiskers plots.
 The minimums were removed to make the plots more readable since they usually were very close to 0.
 CSMM and MCSMM were also removed, as they always process swaps at market rates.
 Capital efficiency was determined by finding the magnitude of percentage difference between the market rate and the swap rate.

 As expected, combining liquidity spread out over many two-token pools into one large source per token increases capital efficiency.
 This is true when comparing all pairwise-token and multi-token pairs.
+Additionally, we see the effects of the $k$ parameter and the settable equilibrium point translate over to the multi-token setting.
+Specifically, lower $k$ improves capital efficiency in both PMM and MPMM, and MPMM is more performant than MAMM.
 This confirms the first hypothesis.

 We can also observe a similar pattern looking at the price impact data.